Rahulgoy/Driver-Drowsiness-Detection/README.md

-Note: For predicting I have used CNN model if you guys want to have that model.py file as well comment below.
+Note: For predicting I have used CNN model.